nikcleju/DSP_Course/Lectures/05_FrequencyAnalysisOfDiscreteSystems.md

 * Problem: if $H(z)$ has zeros outside unit circle, $H_I(z)$ has poles outside unit circle --> unstable
+    * In this case the filtering cannot be undone

 * Examples at blackboard